Comunitea/external_ecommerce_modules/ecommerce_base/README.rst

 Content
 -------
-This module contains modules dependencies for a basic installation of an e-commerce website.
+Some custom features for a basic installation of an e-commerce website.

-Also include some custom features and modules made by: Third parts, Odoo, OCA and Comunitea.

 Features
 --------
-All features that this module include are listed below
+All features that this module include are listed below.

 Website Menus
 ~~~~~~~~~~~~~